 - 2.1.
-The UK Authorities continue to take the view that (i) the business cases on the basis of which the public investment for the transformation of the Stadium was provided, justify both the investment and the choice of delivering the Stadium as a multi-functional/multi-use venue to be operated under market economy principles; and (ii) the competitive process that was followed for the main tenant/concessionaire, confirm that LLDC1 has been acting as a private market economy operator would have acted under the same or similar circumstances. - 2.2.
-The Complainant's submissions to the EC are based on certain false assumptions as WHUFC (i) is not the sole or exclusive user of the transformed Stadium; (ii) makes a significant contribution to its costs, which (a) support and justify its transformation as a multi-functional/multi-use venue and (b) meets the costs of WHUFC's use of it. - 2.3.
-LLDC has agreed a fully commercial deal with WHUFC which provided the best value available in the market.
-Any allegations made by the Complainant around "market price" are based on incorrect assumptions and interpretations, as he is not aware of the details of the Concession Agreement with WHUFC.
+The UK Authorities continue to take the view that (i) the business cases on the basis of which the public investment for the transformation of the Stadium was provided, justify both the investment and the choice of delivering the Stadium as a multi-functional/multi-use venue to be operated under market economy principles; and (ii) the competitive process that was followed for the main tenant/concessionaire, confirm that LLDC1 has been acting as a private market economy operator would have acted under the same or similar circumstances. - 2.2. [] WHUFC (i) is not the sole or exclusive user of the transformed Stadium; (ii) makes a significant contribution to its costs, which (a) support and justify its transformation as a multi-functional/multi-use venue and (b) meets the costs of WHUFC's use of it. - 2.3.
+LLDC has agreed a fully commercial deal with WHUFC which provided the best value available in the market. [].
 We attach a more precise list of the benefits LLDC has extracted from WHUFC (Annex 1).
-To summarise: - WHUFC makes a contribution of £15m to the capital costs of the Stadium transformation; - WHUFC pays a Usage Fee of £2.5m per annum, which covers the annual event costs associated with their use and it is subject to RPI; - E20 LLP has a share in WHUFC event/match-day catering revenue as follows: the first £0.5m of catering revenue goes to E20 LLP; any amount above that level is split 70:30 in E20 LLP's favour and it is subject to RPI; - E20 LLP gains a significant uplift in the value of the Stadium's naming rights from the presence of WHUFC (elite football).
-LLDC has analysed and benchmarked the revenue from the sale of naming rights to the Stadium in collaboration with Price Waterhouse Coopers (PwC) and Sport+Markt (a
+To summarise: - WHUFC makes a contribution of £[]m2 to the capital costs of the Stadium transformation; - WHUFC pays a Usage Fee of £[]m per annum, which covers the annual event costs associated with their use and it is subject to RPI; - E20 LLP has a share in WHUFC event/match-day catering revenue as follows: the first £[]m of catering revenue goes to E20 LLP; any amount above that level is split [] in E20 LLP's favour and it is subject to RPI; - E20 LLP gains a significant uplift in the value of the Stadium's naming rights from the presence of WHUFC (elite football).
+LLDC has analysed and benchmarked the revenue from the sale of naming rights to the Stadium in collaboration with Price Waterhouse Coopers (PwC) and Sport+Markt (a dedicated sponsorship and naming rights agency) who both value the uplift associated with WHUFC being a user of the Stadium at around £m per annum;